Kay0s/ExpressNoteTaker/README.md

 To dynamically and quickly create notes data, Express and Heroku were utilized to:

 - Serve and display a working data base.
-- The user's input was gathered and added as notes which can be delted.
+- The user's input was gathered and added as notes which can be deleted.

 ## Installation

 1. Create a .gitignore file and include node_modules and .DS store.
 This ensures that the node_modules directory isn't tracked or uploaded to GitHub.
-2. Use the command-line, npm install, to install Inquirer NPM.
+2. Use the command-line, npm install, to install Express.
-3. To start answering questions to create the HTML file, use the command, node app.js.
+3. To start saving notes with Express, use the command, node server.js.

 ## Usage